MauroBarron/Election_Analysis/README.md

 Complete an analysis of an election
 #1.
 The total number of votes cast
 #2.
-A complete list of candidates who received votes
+A summary of votes by county plus identify county winner.
 #3.
-The percentage of votes each candidate won
-#4.
-The total number of votes each candidate won
-#5.
+A summary of candidates and their vote shares.
+#$.
 The winner of the election based on popular vote.

 ##################################
 ### Notes of steps used in this Python analysis.